 It is usually very valuable to enter into pre-application discussions with the Local Planning Authority before submitting a planning application.
-Please note that there may be a charge for pre-application advice, dependant on the size and complexity of your proposals.
+There may be a charge for pre-application advice, dependant on the size and complexity of your proposals.

-Our Biodiversity Officers will need a sufficient level of information so they can assess the proposals and they are unable to make any site visits without this information.
-You should provide:
+Our Biodiversity Officers will need lots of information so they can assess the proposals.
+They are unable to make any site visits without it, so you should provide:

 - A location map